gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### New Connections {#new-connections}

-Implementations MUST set up new DTLS connections before any of the certificates expire.
+Implementations MUST set up a new DTLS connection using a full handshake before any of the certificates expire.
 It is RECOMMENDED that all negotiated and exchanged parameters are the same except for the timestamps in the certificates.
 Clients and servers MUST NOT accept a change of identity